shreyagupta30/hydrosenselab.github.io/content/join/PhD.md

 ---
 title: "PhD at IIT Delhi"
 ---
 [New!]
 I am looking for 2 PhD students in Water Resources Engineering for the August 2021 intake at IIT Delhi.

-If any or all of the following things interest you, we would love to hear from you -
+If any or all of the following things interest you, I would love to hear from you -

 - Land surface/hydrologic modeling
 - Statistics and machine Learning, Data assimilation